ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 # 2D Feature Tracking

-The goal of this project is to build the feature tracking part of a collision detection system, and test various detector / descriptor combinations to see which ones perform best.
+The goal of this project is to build the feature tracking part of a collision detection system, and test various combinations of keypoint detectors and descriptors to see which combinations perform best.

 ![](results/images/keypoint_matches/FAST_BRIEF_4.png)